Netflix indicted over 'Cuties' film

 Netflix has defended its decision to stream the film, known as Mignonnes in French.

-In a statement to NBC, the streaming platform said: "'Cuties' is a social commentary against the sexualization of young children.
+In a statement to NBC, the streaming platform said: "'Cuties' is a social commentary against the s3xualization of young children.

 "This charge is without merit and we stand by the film."

-Cuties was written and directed by Maïmouna Doucouré, who has also defended the film as a social critique of the premature sexualization of young girls.
+Cuties was written and directed by Maïmouna Doucouré, who has also defended the film as a social critique of the premature s3xualization of young girls.

 Netflix experienced a spike in cancellations after Cuties streamed on its platform.
 YipitData found that by September 12, the rate of people cancelling their Netflix subscriptions was eight times the previous month's daily average.